zeper-eng/mdsa-tools/README.md

 ![System panel](https://raw.githubusercontent.com/zeper-eng/workspace/main/resources/PanelA_summerposter.png)

-In the Weir Group at Wesleyan University, we perform molecular dynamics (MD) simulations of a ribosomal subsystem to study tuning of protein translation by the CAR interaction surface- a ribosomal interface identified by the lab that interacts with the +1 codon (poised to enter the ribosome A site).
-Our "computational genetics" research focuses on modifying adjacent codon identities at the A-site and the +1 positions to model how changes at these sites influence the behavior of the CAR surface and corellate with translation rate variations.
+In the Weir Group at Wesleyan University, we perform molecular dynamics (MD) simulations of a ribosomal subsystem to study tuning of protein translation by the CAR interaction surface — a ribosomal interface identified by the lab that interacts with the +1 codon (poised to enter the ribosome A site).
+Our "computational genetics" research focuses on modifying adjacent codon identities at the A-site and the +1 positions to model how changes at these sites influence the behavior of the CAR surface and correlate with translation rate variations.

 ## Quickstart example (see [docs](https://mdsa-tools.readthedocs.io/en/latest/) for more examples):